CLAUDE.md

 Repository purpose

 Personal academic website for Thomas Hasenzagl, deployed via GitHub Pages at the custom domain thomashasenzagl.com (see CNAME).
-Built with Jekyll (_config.yml uses kramdown markdown).
+Built with Jekyll (_config.yml uses kramdown markdown, plus the jekyll-sitemap plugin).
 Pushing to master triggers GitHub Pages to rebuild and deploy — there is no separate CI step.

 Local preview